Russians lower flags, lay flowers to honour concert hall attack victims | Law-Order

 President Vladimir Putin declared a national day of mourning after pledging to punish all those behind the attack on Friday evening, in which 137 people were killed, including three children, and 182 were injured.
 Over 100 people remained in hospital, some of them in a serious condition.
 Video footage showed a sombre-looking Putin lighting a candle at a church at his residence outside Moscow on Sunday evening to honour those who died.

+Ukraine has denied any role in the attack.
+Moscow's Basmanny district court on Sunday charged two suspects with acts of terrorism in connection with the attack, naming them as Dalerdzhon Barotovich Mirzoyev and Saidakrami Murodali Rachabalizoda, according to Moscow courts' official Telegram channel.

-It was the deadliest attack on Russian territory since the 2004 Beslan school siege, when Islamist militants took more than 1,000 people, including hundreds of children, hostage.
-Long lines formed in Moscow to donate blood as the process of identifying the dead gathered pace.
+It said Mirzoyev, a Tajik national, pleaded guilty to all charges and the court remanded him in pre-trial custody until May 22.
+Friday's attack was the deadliest on Russian territory since the 2004 Beslan school siege, when Islamist militants took more than 1,000 people, including hundreds of children, hostage.

 Dmitry Medvedev, deputy chairman of Russia's Security Council, said Russia would target those behind the deadly shooting wherever they were from and whoever they were.
 He had previously spoken of the need to meet "death with death" and some lawmakers have begun to discuss whether the death penalty should be re-introduced for such crimes.